wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/3-enable-data-security.md

 A user profile is a collection of configurations that the user or administrator made, which represent the state of a system.
-Different system components bind to a user's profile.
-For example, applications, registry entries and others customized entries.
+Different system components bind to a user's profile, for example, applications, registry entries and others customized entries.
 Windows 10 offers several types of user profiles.
 The following table describes the four traditional types of Windows profiles.

 | **Types of profiles** | **Description**                             |
 | --------------------- | ---------------------------------- |